MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 #### Step 2: TestFlight URL is provided through the Opt-In process (Places team)

-- During the opt-in process the customer will be provided a TestFlight URL that grants access to install the app through TestFlight.
+- During the opt-in process you'll be provided a TestFlight URL that grants access to install the app through TestFlight.

-#### Step 3: The customer distributes the URL to their users (IT admin)
+#### Step 3: The IT admin shares the URL to their users (IT admin)

-- The customer IT admin shares the URL with the iOS pilot users in their tenant.
+- The IT admin shares the URL with the iOS pilot users in their tenant.

    The following path is a sample URL: